ruim-jlu/ruim-jlu-site/content/publication/2022_tvcg_zhou/index.md

 ---
-title: "View-Aware Geometry-Structure Joint Learning for Single-View 3D Shape Reconstruction"
+title: "SAC-GAN: Structure-Aware Image Composition"
 weight: 10

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- xuancheng_zhang
+- hang_zhou
 - ruim
-- changqing_zou
+- lingxiao_zhang
-- minghao_zhang
+- lin_gao
-- xibin_zhao
+- ali_amiri
-- yue_gao
+- hao_zhang

 # author_pages: []

 # Author notes (optional)
 author_notes:
-- Co-first Author
+-
-- Co-first Author
+- Corresponding Author
 -
 -
-- Corresponding Author
+-
-- Corresponding Author
+-

 date: ""
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-01-02"
+publishDate: "2022-12-03"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;